nina-2025/helloworld/README.md

-this is my first python project for data analysis including sentiment and renevue analysis.
+this is my first python project for data analysis including sentiment and revenue analysis.